leeclarke/homePi/README.md

 # HomePi Application

 This is a Paas managment tool for dispersed RaspberyPi devices and includes a full RESTful API for remote management of applications on distributed RaspberyPis .
+The site is up and running [HomePi.org](http://homepi.org), To be honest though, its another couple weeks away from being usable.
+The REST API is done and tested with basic functions enabled but the UI is where I am working now.

 ## Running the application locally